QuickScythe/QuickScythe.github.io/_posts/2016-02-10-upsilon-name-change.markdown

 ---
 layout: post
-title:  "Upsilon name change!"
+title:  "Upsilon name change"
-categories: FBLA Game update
+date:   2016-02-10
-date:   2016-10-02
+categories: fbla game update
 ---
-Upsilon has been officially renamed to Trinnorica.
-Nothing else has changed, just the name.
-This doesn't mean that anything is going to change in gameplay because of this.
+Upsilon has officially been renamed to Trinnorica.
+The change of the name will not affect the gameplay at all :-).